KKaradi/KKaradi/README.md

 # Portfolio

-Check out my [Portfolio](https://kkaradi.github.io/projects.html) to see full write ups and pictures for all my projects
+Check out my [Portfolio](https://kkaradi.github.io/projects.html) to see full write ups and demos for all my projects

 <!-- # Projects